Robert Važan

 Model settings

 Open WebUI provides convenient UI for tweaking Ollama's parameters.
 There's also older UI for creating custom modelfiles, but that's rarely useful now that there are several ways to adjust parameters.
-Parameters can be set globally (Settings / General) and tweaked separately for every model (Workspace / Models).
+Parameters can be set globally (Settings / General) and tweaked separately for every model (Admin Panel / Settings / Models).
 Temporary parameter changes can be applied to the current conversation after opening Chat Controls.
 Default values for parameters temperature, top_k, and top_p narrow the output probability distribution, which helps smaller models stay on track, so I leave them alone.
 I sometimes use greedy sampling (top_k = 1) when I want predictable, robotic output without any creativity.
 Other than that, I configure only context window for every model.
 You can also tweak system prompt, but that usually damages model performance unless the model is trained for it.

 Models use context window (also called KV cache) to remember what was already said.
 Context requires a lot of memory, which is why Ollama defaults to just 2048-token context.
 If you have enough memory, you probably want to adjust the num_ctx parameter, because Ollama does not handle context-exceeding conversations well.
 Newest models support impressive context lengths: llama3.1 8B up to 128K tokens at 8K tokens per GB, qwen2.5-coder 7B 128K @ 18K/GB, dolphin-llama3 8B 256K @ 8K/GB, llama3.2 3B 128K @ 9.3K/GB, llama3.2 1B 128K @ 32K/GB, and qwen2.5 0.5B 128K @ 85K/GB.
 Although RULER test shows that effective context size is often much smaller than declared, it also shows that 32K+ effective context is common in newer models and that larger context still helps, just less so.